OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Interactive runs allocate a remote TTY.
 Non-interactive systemd deployments therefore need passwordless privilege elevation if the remote account is not root.
-Proxmox deployment either logs in as root or requires non-interactive `sudo`.
+Proxmox deployment either logs in as root or uses `sudo`; interactive runs can prompt for the sudo password, while `--non-interactive` requires passwordless sudo.
 A successful run removes the temporary remote workspace; a failed run retains it and prints the path.
 Use `--dry-run` for a connection-free local preview, or `--remote-dry-run` to connect and exercise the target installer's own dry-run checks.

 For CI or repeatable testing, use the example JSON answers file: